Henson’s Journals are so rich and varied in content that it is the intention of the project to supplement the text with substantial annotation.

 Henson’s Retrospect.
 References to Henson’s three published volumes of autobiography, with their selections from his Journals and correspondence, are given where these offer additional information or impressions.
 No attempt has been made to compare the text of the Journals with the abridgments and often modified Journal entries printed in Retrospect.
 But the edition includes the symbols and lines that Henson added to the text of the Journals when he was preparing them for publication.
 These additions may help to indicate how he made his selections and adjustments from the original of the Journals.
 (See Editorial policies for the rendering of Henson’s annotation in this edition.)

 Henson’s correspondence.
 A further source has been Henson’s extensive surviving correspondence.
 Small selections of his letters were published in the Retrospect, in Braley, Letters, and in Braley, More Letters; the project has collected many more from a range of archives.
-Where relevant, these have been used to provide further information on Henson’s relations with his contemporaries; and where appropriate, citations are given for the letters that Henson mentions sending (and in a few cases, those he mentions receiving).
+Where relevant, these have been used to provide further information on Henson’s relations with his contemporaries and his ideas and beliefs; and where appropriate, citations are given for the letters that Henson mentions sending (and in a few cases, those he mentions receiving).

 Sermons.
 Henson preached a huge number of sermons.
 Only a selection were published, and it has not been possible to provide details for all of them.
 For his early Westminster years, from 1900 to 1905, publication details of the sermons he preached in Westminster Abbey have been included in the notes.
 The sermons he preached in St Margaret’s were part of his routine duties, and for many of these information is not recoverable.
 However, the sermons which are known to have been published – at Westminster and elsewhere – are included in the separate list of Henson’s sermons.